Most of the atoms in your body are 13.7 billion years old, and being you is just the latest page in the incredible story of their life.

-The searing explosion fused other atoms, creating more oxygen and carbon, as well as rarer elements like silicon, neon, and sodium.
+The searing explosion fused other atoms, creating more oxygen and carbon, as well as rarer elements LIKE WHAT?.

 The shockwave pushed the newly formed elements back into what was left of the original hydrogen and helium cloud, disrupting it and seeding it with countless new types of atoms.